TanvirJahanAlin/TanvirJahanAlin/README.md

        src="https://user-images.githubusercontent.com/74038190/219925452-a3b0d96d-6b65-45ee-b68a-b2208011b26c.jpg"
        alt="SQA illustration">
 </p>

+Skilled in manual testing, automation testing with Selenium and WebdriverIO, and API testing using Postman.
+Proficient in HTML, CSS, and JavaScript, with a strong focus on ensuring software quality through effective testing strategies.

 - 🌱 I’m currently practicing **Manual & Automation Testing**
 - 👨‍💻 All of my projects are available at [Github Repository](https://github.com/TanvirJahanAlin?tab=repositories)